+Faculty: Chi, Ihm, Metchkov, Mills

-Faculty: Beck, Brandt, Chi, De Luca, Eastin, Eberhardt, Eickelman, Ihm, Metchkov, Mills, Turner
+Artists-in-Residence: De Luca, Eastin, Eberhardt, Eickelman, Hsu, Turner

 The Music Department of Colorado State University-Pueblo seeks to promote excellence in musicianship and to equip students for a career in music.
 The major in music leads to a degree of Bachelor of Arts (BA).